gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 | Positive label   |           1 |
 | Negative label   |           0 |

-The dataset is nearly balanced between positive and negative reviews.
+The dataset is almost balanced, with 500 positive reviews and 499 negative reviews.

-The dataset contains the review text and its corresponding sentiment label.
+Each review has a corresponding sentiment label that is used for training and testing the models.

 ---

 ## NLP Preprocessing

-Text data cannot be directly provided to most Machine Learning models, so several preprocessing steps were performed.
+Before training the models, the review text was cleaned and preprocessed.

-### Preprocessing Pipeline
+The following steps were used:

 1. Convert text to lowercase.
 2. Remove punctuation.
 3. Remove numerical characters.
-4. Remove extra whitespace.
+4. Remove extra spaces.
 5. Tokenize the text.
 6. Remove English stopwords.
 7. Perform lemmatization.

-### Feature Representation
+### Text Representation

-Two different approaches were used.
+Different representations were used for the Machine Learning and Deep Learning models.

-**For Machine Learning models:**
+**Machine Learning models:**

 * TF-IDF Vectorization
 * Maximum features: 5000

-**For Deep Learning models:**
+**Deep Learning models:**

 * Keras Tokenizer
-* Sequence conversion
+* Convert text into sequences
 * Padding
 * Maximum sequence length: 100